-5. In the jurisdictions where the issuer is a reporting issuer, the CSA regulators will generally respond to a specified default by noting the issuer in default on their default lists.
+In the jurisdictions where the issuer is a reporting issuer, the CSA regulators will generally respond to a specified default by noting the issuer in default on their default lists.
 For more information about the CSA default lists, refer to CSA Notice 51-322 Reporting Issuer Defaults.

-The CSA regulators will then respond to a specified default in one of two ways:
+The CSA regulators will then generally respond to a specified default in one of two ways:

-- (a) by issuing a failure-to-file cease trade order; - (b) if an issuer applies under section 8, and demonstrates that it is able to comply with this policy, by issuing a management cease trade order.
+- (a) by issuing a failure-to-file cease trade order; - (b) if an issuer applies under section 8, and demonstrates that it is able to comply with this policy, by issuing an MCTO.

-For more information about failure-to-file cease trade orders refer to National Policy 11-207 Failure-to-File Cease Trade Orders and Revocations under Passport.
+For more information about failure-to-file cease trade orders refer to National Policy 11-207 Failure-to-File Cease Trade Orders and Revocations in Multiple Jurisdictions.

-If the outstanding filing is expected to be filed relatively quickly, the default is not expected to be recurring and the issuer otherwise meets the eligibility criteria outlined in section 6, a management cease trade order may be an appropriate response to the default.
+If the outstanding filing is expected to be filed relatively quickly, the default is not expected to be recurring and the issuer meets the eligibility criteria outlined in section 6, an MCTO may be an appropriate response to the default.

-If the issuer's principal regulator decides that an MCTO is appropriate, it will similarly decide whether to extend it to the issuer's directors or other persons or companies.
-Since MCTOs are not covered by the passport system, the non-principal regulators in the jurisdictions in which the issuer is a reporting issuer will generally issue reciprocal MCTOs in respect of persons or companies named in the PR's MCTO that reside in their jurisdiction.
+If the issuer's principal regulator decides that an MCTO is appropriate, it will generally issue an MCTO that restricts the trading of the issuer's chief executive officer and chief financial officer.
+At the discretion of the principal regulator, it will similarly decide whether to extend it to the issuer's directors or other persons or companies.
+Since MCTOs are not covered by Multilateral Instrument 11-103 Failure-to-File Cease Trade Orders in Multiple Jurisdictions, the non-principal regulators in the jurisdictions in which the issuer is a reporting issuer will generally issue MCTOs in respect of persons or companies named in the principal regulator's MCTO that reside in their jurisdiction.